 Meadview is a very small town located in the state of Arizona.
 With a population of 1,420 people and just one neighborhood, Meadview is the 135th largest community in Arizona.

 Meadview is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Meadview is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Meadview who work in office and administrative support (36.21%), maintenance occupations (20.69%), and art, media, and design (15.52%).
+Overall, Meadview is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Meadview who work in office and administrative support (32.08%), management occupations (27.67%), and teaching (20.75%).

 Of important note, Meadview is also a town of artists.
 Meadview has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Meadview’s character.

-A relatively large number of people in Meadview telecommute to their jobs.
-Overall, about 43.10% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.98% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Meadview is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-As is often the case in a small town, Meadview doesn't have a public transportation system that people use for their commute.
+Meadview is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Meadview is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.

 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.

-In addition, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 2 residents per square mile, is less crowded than 99.2% of all U.S. neighborhoods.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 2 people per square mile living here, this neighborhood is less crowded than 99.2% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Furthermore, owner-occupied real estate dominates the neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 96.0% of neighborhoods in America.
+Furthermore, real estate in the neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.0% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 44.7% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 98.2% of the neighborhoods in America.
+In fact, with 43.0% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 98.1% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

-Did you know that the neighborhood has more Scots-Irish and Welsh ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Welsh and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 8.1% of this neighborhood's residents have Scots-Irish ancestry and 5.7% have Welsh ancestry.
+In fact, 5.5% of this neighborhood's residents have Welsh ancestry and 5.3% have Scots-Irish ancestry.

 is also pretty special linguistically.
 Significantly, 1.5% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.